BillCheng9/Steampunk-Game/vision.md

 ' list all use cases in package package "Steampunk Game" {
-usecase "Combat" as combat
-usecase "Dialogue Input" as dialInput usecase "Implement Pet" as petSystem usecase "Button Selection" as butSelection usecase "Level Up" as levelSystem usecase "Responsive Changes" as resChange usecase "Random Events" as RNG usecase "Move Through Map" as charMove
+usecase "Start Combat" as combat usecase "Input Dialogue" as dialInput usecase "Implement Pet" as petSystem usecase "Select Button" as butSelection usecase "Level Up" as levelSystem usecase "Responsively Change Output" as resChange usecase "Trigger Random Events" as RNG usecase "Move Through Map" as charMove
 }